Azure/azure-webpubsub/samples/javascript/videoshare/README.md

    npm start
    ```

-Now open http://localhost:8080 in your browser to use the whiteboard.
+Now open http://localhost:8080 in your browser to use the video share.

 ## Deploy to Azure